mdesanti/simulacion/README.md

-Simulator: Distribution of programmers in a Sofware Factory.
+Distribution of programmers in a Sofware Factory.
 =============================================================

 Systems Simulation - ITBA - 2013